fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 Why?

-First, syntactically there is no way of comparing two employees using the less-than-operator required by the *TotallyOrdered* concept.
+First, in C++, there is no way of comparing two Employees using the less-than-operator required by the *TotallyOrdered* concept.
 If we use C++ without *Concepts* (or duck-typing templates) we will get a compile-time error pointing to the min function, saying that a < b could not be done.

+{% code %}
+min.cpp: In instantiation of 'const T& min(const T&, const T&) [with T = employee]': min.cpp:23:26:   required from here min.cpp:10:9: error: no match for 'operator<' (operand types are 'const employee' and 'const employee') if (a < b) return a;
+         ^
+{% code %}

-Instead, if we use a dynamic duck-typing programming language (like Python or Javascript) we will get a similar error but at runtime.
+If we use a dynamic duck-typed programming language (like Python or Javascript) we will get a similar error but at runtime.
-The compiler (or interpreter) doesn't know how to do a < b for employees, so this is the reason why we get the error.
+The compiler (or interpreter) doesn't know how to do a < b for Employees, so this is the reason why we get the error.
+We have to tell the compiler how to compare two Employees.

 So, how to make Employee to satisfy the *TotallyOrdered* concept?